Risks of heterogeneously persistent higher moments: Introduction

-The main goal of this paper is to provide a systematic investigation of how short-term and long-term fluctuations of important higher moments measures are priced in the cross-section of expected stock returns.
-Since these moment based risks are highly time-varying and have transitory (short-term) as well as persistent (long-term) components, we want to determine the role of these components using recent advances in financial econometrics coupled with newly available high-frequency intraday data enabling accurate measurement of the time-varying higher moments.
+The main objective of this paper is to systematically investigate how transitory and persistent higher moment fluctuations are priced into the cross-section of expected stock returns.
+Since these moment-based risks are highly time-varying and have both transitory (short-term) and persistent (long-term) components, we aim to identify the role of these components using recent advances in financial econometrics, coupled with newly available high-frequency intraday data that allow accurate measurement of the time-varying higher moments.

-Why should we model investor preferences over higher moment risks as horizon-specific?
-Risk changes across investment styles as well as frequencies \citep{bandi2019spectral} hence models that assume constant risk across investment horizons generally fail to describe a range of key characteristics including pricing of cross-sections when confronted with data.
-While long-run risk models \citep{bansal2004} suggest that persistent components of risk are those of importance, empirical evidence is mixed suggesting that they do not capture the dynamics in returns fully.
-In contrast, \cite{neuhierl2021frequency} argue that key feature of an asset pricing model should be ability to decompose the risk into frequency-specific components.
-Higher moments of return distribution exhibit strong time dynamics \citep{amaya2015} which implies that they will carry important transitory and permanent sources of risk.
-For example skewness risk often perceived as a manifestation of tail risk or crash risk may have transitory as well as persistent components that can be well connected to the transitory and permanent shocks in the economy creating horizon-specific risk.
-Our work is closely related to \cite{neuberger2019skewness} who suggest how to compute higher moments of long-horizon returns from daily returns.
-In contrast, we use cyclical decomposition of fluctuations from intraday data that offers full decomposition of information to any frequency band of interest, and we exploit both transitory and persistent components of the higher moments.
-We view this decomposition as a natural way to explicitly model heterogeneous investment horizons and describe their dynamics fully.
+Why should an investor have heterogeneously persistent preferences for higher instantaneous risks?
+Risk varies across investment styles as well as frequencies \citep{bandi2019spectral}, so models that assume constant risk across investment horizons generally fail to describe a number of key features, including the pricing of cross-sections, when confronted with data.
+While long-run risk models \citep{bansal2004} suggest that persistent components of risk are the ones that matter, empirical evidence is mixed, suggesting that they do not fully capture the dynamics in returns.
+In contrast, \cite{neuhierl2021frequency} argue that a key feature of an asset pricing model should be the ability to decompose risk into frequency-specific components.
+Higher moments of the return distribution exhibit strong time dynamics \citep{amaya2015}, implying that they contain important transitory and permanent sources of risk.
+For example, skewness risk, which is often perceived as a manifestation of tail risk or crash risk, may have both transitory and permanent components that can be well linked to the transitory and permanent shocks in the economy, creating heterogeneously persistent risk.
+Our work is closely related to \cite{neuberger2019skewness}, who suggest how to compute higher moments of long-horizon returns from daily returns.
+In contrast, we use a cyclical decomposition of fluctuations from intraday data, which provides a full decomposition of information to any frequency band of interest, and we exploit both transitory and persistent components of the higher moments.
+We see this decomposition as a natural way to explicitly model heterogeneous investment horizons and fully describe their dynamics.